Kansas governor concedes, says he will endorse GOP nominee

 Before becoming governor, Colyer was a loyal No. 2 to Brownback, even when budget problems that followed Brownback’s aggressive income tax cuts caused his approval levels to plummet.
 Lawmakers in 2017 rolled back most of those cuts.

-The disputed race between Colyer and Kobach was intense and prompted a lengthy county-by-county review of provisional ballots.
-The aftermath of the primary included both candidates challenging each other’s legal interpretations, sending observers to monitor the vote count and raising the specter of lawsuits.
+The disputed race between Colyer and Kobach was intense and prompted a lengthy county-by-county review of provisional ballots .
+The aftermath of the primary included both candidates challenging each other’s legal interpretations , sending observers to monitor the vote count and raising the specter of lawsuits.

 But in the end, Colyer and Lt.
 Gov. Tracey Mann said they are committed to supporting Republican nominee Kobach and helping him win in November.